 Stuck / a weird answer whichever I wasn’t using — re-ask elsewhere

-Why giving context matters more than clever wording
+Context matters more than clever wording

 This is probably the habit that changes the output the most.
 When I started, I used it like Google: three keywords, hit enter, then felt let down by the bland answer.